-- (j) "machinery and equipment" means materials, devices, fittings, installations, appliances, apparatus and tanks other than tanks used exclusively for storage, including supporting foundations and footings and any other thing prescribed by the Minister that forms an integral part of an operational unit intended for or used in

-(i) manufacturing, - (ii) processing, - [73] The Complainant submitted that as a result of capturing these chattels, in the Respondents assessment of improvements for the subject property, the assessment is inflated and cannot be considered fair and equitable. - [74] The Respondent submitted that chattels and other personal property are not assessable as improvements and are specifically excluded by virtue of their inclusion as regulated property.
-In CCRG page 142 (page 77 of 251 in C.2) states;

-"2.000 A project cost may be excluded from assessable cost for one or more of the following reasons:

-• It is associated with property which is made exempt from assessment by the Act.
+- (j) "machinery and equipment" means materials, devices, fittings, installations, appliances, apparatus and tanks other than tanks used exclusively for storage, including supporting foundations and footings and any other thing prescribed by the Minister that forms an integral part of an operational unit intended for or used in - (i) manufacturing, - (ii) processing, - [74] The Complainant submitted that as a result of capturing M & E, chattels, and other personal property in the Respondents assessment of improvements for the subject properties, they are inflated and cannot be considered fair and equitable. - [75] The Respondent submitted that M & E, chattels, and other personal property are not assessable as improvements and are specifically excluded by virtue of their inclusion as regulated property.
+In CCRG page 142 (page 77 of 251 in C.2) states; - "2.000 A project cost may be excluded from assessable cost for one or more of the following reasons: - It is associated with property which is made exempt from assessment by the Act.
 2.300 PROPERTY THAT CANNOT BE ASSESSED